-To qualify for enrollment in a Title I Pre-K program children must be 4 years old on or before September 1, 2016, and participate in a screening event to determine eligibility..
+To qualify for enrollment in a Title I Pre-K program children must be 4 years old on or before September 1, 2017, and participate in a screening event to determine eligibility.
 You MUST complete a Pre-K application and schedule a screening appointment for your child at your neighborhood school.
 Screenings dates this fall for the Central Peninsula schools are as follows:

 To schedule a screening, please call your local area attendance school.
-Title I Pre-K is offered at the following Central Peninsula schools: Sterling Elementary, Redoubt Elementary, Soldotna Elementary, Mt.
-View Elementary, Nikiiski North Star Elementary, and Ninilchik School.
-Screening for the 2017-2018 school year will take place in the spring.
+Title I Pre-K is offered at the following schools: Sterling Elementary, Redoubt Elementary, Soldotna Elementary, Mt.
+View Elementary, Nikiiski North Star Elementary, Chapman School, Ninilchik School, Seward Elementary, Paul Banks Elementary and Voznesenka School.

 KPBSD and Title I place great importance on parent involvement in the education process.
 Research confirms that when parents are partners in their children's education the results are increased motivation, higher self-esteem, improved achievement, better attendance, reduced dropout rates, and decreased delinquency.

 Parents play a dominant role in influencing a child's confidence and motivation to become a successful learner.
 When students see that education is important to the adults in their lives, it becomes important to them as well.
 The reward for becoming more involved in the education process is a more successful, safe and self-confident student.

 - Be a positive role model; stress the importance of a quality education